yosraFr/webChallenge/README.md

  3. perefered shop:

-     at. the list of different shops already liked by the user
+     a. the list of different shops already liked by the user

      b. the user can delete a shop from this list and it will be displayed in the main list